 - 80. For A&G costs, the applied allocation factor of approximately 83.09 percent utilized to determine the GRC net amount from total company amount is reasonable. - 81.
-The O&M forecasts adopted by the Settlement Agreement for Department Costs and Companywide Expenses as well as the O&M and capital forecasts for IT Expenses and IT capital are reasonable subject to the adjustment of 2018 IT capital costs pursuant to Article 3.2 of the Settlement Agreement. - 82.
+The A&G forecasts adopted by the Settlement Agreement for Department Costs and Companywide Expenses as well as the A&G and capital forecasts for IT Expenses and IT capital are reasonable subject to the adjustment of 2018 IT capital costs pursuant to Article 3.2 of the Settlement Agreement. - 82.
 The reduction for General Liability insurance of \$60.173 million to PG&E's forecast represents a fair compromise between party positions and are within the range of outcomes that were proposed especially by PG&E and TURN. - 83.
 Authority to establish a two-way RTBA is reasonable and consistent with the authority granted to establish the two-way Liability Insurance Premium Balancing Account in the TY2019 GRCs of SDG&E and SoCalGas.
+Undercollections should be filed as a Tier 2 advice letterto provide flexibility but allow review of costs in excess of the authorized amount.

-However, undercollections exceeding 130 percent should be filed as an application to allow enhanced review. - 84.
-PG&E originally sought to obtain \$2 billion worth of General Liability insurance and \$1.4 billion of coverage represents a fair compromise with the proposals from other parties. - 85.
+- 84. PG&E originally sought to obtain \$2 billion worth of General Liability insurance and \$1.4 billion of coverage represents a fair compromise with the proposals from other parties. - 85.
 The mechanics and principles concerning the self-insurance fund described in Article 2.8.3.3 of the Settlement Agreement are reasonable and allow PG&E to invest unspent amounts authorized for General Liability insurance when competitively-priced insurance available in the market is limited. - 86.
-Recovery of the \$66.944 million recorded in the WEMA as authorized in D.18-06-029 is reasonable.

-87. The proposed amortization of the GRC portion of the WEMA costs being recovered (S60.448 million) over a three-year period beginning January 1, 2020 is reasonable.
+Recovery of the \$66.944 million recorded in the WEMA as authorized in D.18-06-029 is reasonable. - 87.
+The proposed amortization of the GRC portion of the WEMA costs being recovered (S60.448 million) over a three-year period beginning January 1, 2020 is reasonable.